Politics has been added to My Courses

 • Political Parties

-• Voting Behaviour and Media
+• Voting Behaviour & Media

 • Electoral System

-Students will study core ideologies: Liberalism, Conservatism, Socialism
+Students will study core ideologies: Liberalism, Conservatism, Socialism.

 Unit 2: Government of the UK